 Thank you for your purchase of a Dutchman Boom Brake.
-We work hard to produce high quality, effective products, and provide excellent customer service.
+We work hard to produce quality effective products and provide excellent customer service.
 We're here to help you.
-Call, fax, or contact Martin van Breems.
+Call, fax, or contact Martin van Breems at dutchman_mvb@hotmail.com.
+(Tel.
+203-838-0375 Fax 203-838-0377) Our website is Dutchmar.com.
+For orders and inquires email dutchmar.products@gmail.com.
 Let us know if you are not totally happy.
 Bear in mind that we guarantee your satisfaction with our products.
 See our guarantee for more details.
-Finally, we know many of our sales come from customer recommendations, for which we thank you very much.
+Finally, we know many of our sales come from customer recommendations, which we thank you for very much.
+The Dutchman Boom Brake is a simple, reliable device to regulate the boom speed.
+How well the Brake will work depends on proper installation.
+You also will have set the tension correctly for different wind speeds.
+Please follow the instructions carefully.